Workflow for a Code-Aster simulation

 - the ParaViS module of SalomeMeca, or

-where you can create the usual plots of the deformed structure, vanMises stresses and so on.
+where you can create the usual plots of the deformed structure, vanMises stresses, temperature and so on.

 - gmsh is very handy for small and medium sized models.
 With larger models gmsh becomes slow, use better ParaViS